-In response to the uncertain factors and changes in the market, the FIRST STEAMSHIP fleet has been able to reduce operating costs, eliminate outdated vessels, and improve operating efficiency with its stability and strength.
-And we will purchase new types of vessels that meet future regulatory requirements at the right time and seek reputable charterers in the market to sign stable and profitable contracts in order to enhance fleet capacity and improve the competitiveness in the marine transportation market.
+In response to the uncertain factors and changes in the market, the First Steamship fleet has been able to reduce operating costs, eliminate outdated vessels, and improve operating efficiency with its stability and strength.
+We will purchase vessel models that meet future regulatory requirements at the right time and seek reputable charterers in the market to sign stable and profitable contracts in order to enhance fleet capacity and improve the competitiveness.

-(II) Department Store Business
+(II)Department Store Business